 Please note: The order of sites visited may vary to avoid congestion.
 The indicated times are approximate, provided here only for general reference and are subject to change.

-11:00am Depart Richard's Bay harbor and transfer to the Phinda Private
+11:00am Depart Richards Bay and transfer to the Phinda Private Game Reserve

-1:30pm Arrive at the Phinda Mountain Lodge, complete indemnity forms
+1:00pm Arrive at the Phinda Mountain Lodge, transfer in open 4x4 vehicles from the main gate to the lodge, complete indemnity forms

-1:30pm Lunch at the lodge followed by check-in
+1:30pm Light lunch at the lodge followed by check-in

 3:30pm Afternoon tea prior to game drive